mjhaahr/LED-USB-Hub/README.md

   - V1 used an Adafruit KB2040 Dev Board instead of a standalone implementation
   - V1 used the SL2.1a USB Hub and was a poor attempt to get USB working
 - Future Changes:
-  - Maybe replace 3.3V Regulators with ASM1117 (or something similarly simple but easy to solder)
+  - Maybe replace 3V3 Regulators with ASM1117 (or something similarly simple but easy to solder)
-  - Replace the crystals with something in a smaller package
+  - Replace the crystals with something in a smaller package (RP2040/2350 oscillator compatibility)
   - Shrink more
   - Add more RGB LEDs
+  - RP2350 (or 2354 with built-in flash)
+  - Second USB Hub chip to get 4 ports?